hosein2398/TxSlider/README.md

     <div id="tx">
     </div>

-Add you data you want to show in var data:
+Add your data you want to show in var data:

     var data = [
             {